jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

-As the COVID\-19 pandemic continues to impact people and organizations in significant ways, giants of industry are again delaying their return to office plans with many operationalizing a longer strategic plan for hybrid and full remote work models.
+As the COVID\-19 pandemic continues to impact people and organizations in significant ways, giants of industry are again delaying their “return to office” plans with many operationalizing a longer strategic plan for hybrid and full remote work models.
 A new normal has emerged where remote